 Glamping is a fusion of glamour and camping for travelers who want to experience the positive aspects of camping without the “uncomfortable” negatives.
-Glamping mixes service and comfort with simple structures and the great outdoors.
+Glamping mixes service and comfort with simple structures and a close connection with Tasmania's famous protected wilderness.

 Our glamping experiences combine nature, simple accommodation and comfort: